 After your waste audit, you should come up with a waste management plan.
 You should consider the Duty of Care legislation and the waste hierarchy pyramid.
 You should inform and encourage all employees to assist in successfully implementing your new plan.
 And if your waste audit identifies that your waste management service could be doing better then make sure that changing servicers is part of your plan.

-Picking a Waste Management Service
+Picking a Waste Management Service in 2021

 As a business, you are legally required to have a waste management service.
 But it is crucial that you pick the right one.
 You need to consider price, efficiency, and a whole variety of factors.